 and can assist in the production of self-published books, ebooks, websites,

-project, of course, is unique as each individual's needs, so the rates below are negotiable.
+Each project is unique, so the rates and definitions below are flexible.
 Andrew will gladly

-review a brief sample of the project in question and discuss options for a small fee.
-He can also provide editing samples
+review a brief sample of the project at hand and discuss options for a small fee.
+He can also provide editing samples and

 Light Copyediting: 5,000 words per hour at 40/hr